GKalliatakis/DisplaceNet/README.md

 --------------------------------------------------------------------------------
 ### Introduction
 <p align="justify">To reduce the amount of manual labour required for human-rights-related image analysis,
-we introduce <i>DisplaceNet</i>, a novel model which infers potential displaced people from images by integrating the control level of the situation (dominance level) and CNN classifier into one framework for image classification.</p>
+we introduce <i>DisplaceNet</i>, a novel model which infers potential displaced people from images by integrating the dominance level of the situation and a CNN classifier into one framework.</p>

 <p align="center">
   <img src="https://github.com/GKalliatakis/DisplaceNet/blob/master/DisplaceNet.png?raw=true" width="725" />